mozilla/fjord/docs/api.rst

 :URL:            ``/api/v1/feedback/``
 :Method:         HTTP GET
-:Payload format: There is no payload--everything is done in the querystring
+:Payload format: No payload--everything is done in the querystring
-:Response format: JSON
+:Response:       JSON

 Doing a GET without any querystring arguments will return the most recent 1,000 publicly visible responses for all products.